Test the Full Onboarding Workflow in Sandbox

 2. Use a simple HTTPS endpoint that logs requests and returns `2xx`.

-3. Submit a test application.
+3. Submit a test application with `submitImmediately: true`.

 4. Capture the real webhook events generated by the application lifecycle.